LIMITED TIME OFFER BLACK FRIDAYsale

 These dark patches on the skin lead to an uneven skin tone, and while they often fade over time, in some cases they can be permanent.
 Not only does magnesium support immune function, but it specifically helps to protect cells from oxidative stress and damage.
 Think of magnesium almost like an internal sunscreen.
 You absolutely should still use external sunscreen, but maintaining sufficient magnesium can boost your natural protection from sun damage, both inside and out.

-Soothes Redness and Inflammation
+Soothes redness and inflammation

 As a response to inflammation, your liver releases a substance called C-reactive protein, or CRP.
 This protein binds to various cells and acts as an early defense against infections, but high levels of CRP also contribute to a systemic inflammatory response.
 Magnesium has been shown to reduce the amount of CRP in the blood and lower inflammation in the body overall.
-This can help to limit the side effects of CRP, reducing redness in the skin as well as the ris of cardiovascular disease risk in the long-run.
+This can help to limit the side effects of CRP, reducing redness in the skin as well as the risk of cardiovascular disease risk in the long-run.

 What Foods Contain Magnesium?